seviet/landingpage/vsphere/refarch-main.md

   - Infrastructure
   - ERT (_Elastic Runtime_)
   - Service tiles (one or more)
+  - Dynamic service tiles (a network managed entirely by BOSH Director)

 This model is the gold standard for deploying one or more PCF installations for long term use and growth, allowing for capacity growth at the vSphere level, app capacity growth in PCF and also maximum installation security.